 Breast Plates are worn to protect the vulnerable chest and abdomen area.
 The absorption of the plate is only considered when a wound is done directly to the chest.
 They only add to the protection of light leather, padded and mail body armour, other armour types already include a solid chest plate or equivalent.

-Leg and arm protection was sometimes added seperately which may be of a different type to the main armour.
+Leg and arm protection was sometimes added separately which may be of a different type to the main armour.
 Typically it is plate armour covering only the front vulnerable part of the limbs.

 Shields make it harder to hit somebody.
 By training in their use it is possible to increase their effectiveness.